Selling A Nail Salon

 - Suzie also services customers herself in the salon, and generates about $100K/year in sales from these customers.

-- This is after all the nail technicians are paid, the rent is paid (which is $100K/year), and all other supplies, utilities, payroll taxes, and insurance costs are paid.
+- This is the profit left over after all the nail technicians are paid, the rent is paid (which is $100K/year), and all other supplies, utilities, payroll taxes, and insurance costs are paid.

-- If one were to include Suzie’s own customers, then the salon’s annual owner benefit (to Suzie) is $300K.
+- If one were also to include the sales and profits from Suzie’s own customers, then the salon’s annual owner benefit (to Suzie) is $300K.

-- This will enable the buyer of the salon to keep the customer base after the sale, and retain some of the profit.
+- This will enable the buyer of the salon to keep the entire customer base after the sale, and retain about half of the profit from Suzie’s customers.

-- While the buyer’s owner benefit from the salon will be less than Suzie’s, the buyer still will capture another $50K of annual profit from Suzie’s customers, translating into a total annual owner benefit (to the buyer) of $250K.
+- While the buyer’s owner benefit from the salon will be less than Suzie’s it will still be $250K.

-- Thus applying a premium multiple of 3 x the annual owner benefit, the business broker prices the nail salon at $450K (or 3 x the $250K of annual owner benefit that a buyer of the salon will derive).
+- Thus applying a premium multiple of 3 x the annual owner benefit, the business broker confidentially lists the nail salon at $750K (or 3 x the annual owner benefit of $250K that a buyer of the salon will derive).

 Nail salons may make excellent investment opportunities for buyers who are nail technicians or for buyers with a passion and drive for the beauty salon industry.
 Those salons with a strong and growing customer base, valuable leasehold rights, and a a loyal and transferable staff of nail technicians will receive premium valuations.